LiveData with SnackBar, Navigation and other events (the SingleLiveEvent case)

 This approach holds a Snackbar message or a navigation signal directly inside a LiveData object.
 Although in principle it seems like a regular LiveData object can be used for this, it presents some problems.

-In a master/detail app, here is the master’s ViewModel:
+In a list/detail app, here is the list’s ViewModel:

 In the View (activity or fragment):

 The problem with this approach is that the value in

 _navigateToDetails stays true for a long time and it’s not possible to go back to the first screen.
 Step by step:

 - The user clicks the button so the Details Activity starts